 [Video: 20th Century Fox]

-…and since we know you’re thinking about it now, and there’s truly never a bad time to watch it, here’s a high-quality video of Queen’s full Live Aid 1985 performance.
+…and since we know you’re thinking about it now, and there’s truly never a bad time to watch it, here’s a high-quality video of Queen’s full Live Aid 1985 performance without Rami on split-screen.
 Enjoy!

 Queen – Live Aid 1985 – Wembley Stadium – London, U.K